aloretocornidez/571-fundamentals-information-network-security/homework-assignments/homework-1/homework-1.md

 for the loss of confidentiality, availability, and integrity, respectively.
 Justify your answers.

-- A student maintaining a blog to post public information.
-- An examination section of a university that is managing sensitive information about exam papers.
-- An information system in a pathological laboratory maintaining the patient’s data.
-- A student information system used for maintaining student data in a university that contains both personal, academic information and routine administrative information (not privacy related).
-Assess the impact for the two data sets separately and the information system as a whole.
-- A university library contains a library management system, which controls the distribution of books among the students of various departments.
-The library management system contains both the student data and the book data.
-Assess the impact for the two data sets separately and the information system as a whole.

-### Response

-> A student maintaining a blog to post public information.
+> An organization managing public information on its Web server.

     **Severity: Low**

-- Confidentiality: Information is public, so no risk is present.
+    - Confidentiality: Information is public, so data confidentiality is not present.

-- Availability: Information is public, so no risk is present.
+    - Availability: Information is public, so data availability is not lost.

-- Integrity: Information is public, so no risk is present.
+    - Integrity: Information is public, so data integrity is not lost.

-> An examination section of a university that is managing sensitive information
+> A law enforcement organization managing extremely sensitive investigative
-> about exam papers.
+> information.

+    **Severity: High**

+    - Confidentiality: Loss of confidentiality will result in possible national security concerns.
+(Depending on the secuirty clearance required for access.)

+    - Availability: Loss of availability is a national security concern.

+    - Integrity: Loss of data integrity is a national security concern.

+> A financial organization managing routine administrative information (not
+> privacy-related information).

     **Severity: Moderate**

-- Confidentiality: Students' grades being made available is a moderate risk due to confidentiality laws, however, no one is put in immediate danger.
+    - Confidentiality: If administrative information is not kept confiential, effects from losss of confidentiality will likely result in non-security and non-health issues for the members of the organization.

-- Availability: Students may have to retake an exam, so the data availability is lost but can be regenerated.
+    - Availability: Loss of administrative data, while inconvenient for an organization, does not cause any national security issues.
+However, company functions may not be able to occur until the data is regenerated.
-- Integrity: The integrity of the information is important in order to ensure that the students are fairly passing their course work, however, no one is put in immediate danger if the data is not maliciously changed.

-> An information system in a pathological laboratory maintaining the patient’s
-> data.

-**Severity: High**

-- Confidentiality: Confidentiality of medical records are protected by the law, so the loss of that confidentiality is high risk.
-- Availability: If the data is lost then patients will not have access to their vital medical records.
-- Integrity: Integrity of medical information is important to make sure that medical procedures are followed correctly for each patient.
+    - Integrity: Loss of data integrity for administrative information does not cause national secuirty issues, however, data must still be generated again.

-> A student information system used for maintaining student data in a university
+> An information system used for large acquisitions in a contracting
-> that contains both personal, academic information and routine administrative
+> organization contains both sensitive, pre-solicitation phase contract
-> information (not privacy related).
-Assess the impact for the two data sets
+> information and routine administrative information.
+Assess the impact for the
-> separately and the information system as a whole.
+> two data sets separately and the information system as a whole.

-Severity: Moderate

-Academic Information

-- Confidentiality: Grades should not be available to unauthorized parties.
-Allowing unauthorized access to student academic records violates american laws.
-- Availability:
-- Integrity

-Administrative Information

-- Confidentiality
-- Availability
+    - Contract Information
+    **Severity: Moderate**

+    - Confidentiality: Loss of confidentiality will result in prices for contractors being made public.

+    - Availability: Loss of availability of the data will result in the need to reaccquire the data.

+    - Integrity: Loss of data integrity will result in the need to reaccquire the data.
+But no security related issues.

-- Integrity
+    - Admin Information
+    **Severity: Moderate**

+    Justification: Refer to previous part above to the financial organization.

-> A university library contains a library management system, which controls the
+> A power plant contains a SCADA (supervisory control and data acquisition)
-> distribution of books among the students of various departments.
-The library
+> system controlling the distribution of electric power for a large military
-> management system contains both the student data and the book data.
-Assess the
+> installation.
+The SCADA system contains both real-time sensor data and routine
-> impact for the two data sets separately and the information system as a whole.
+> administrative information.
+Assess the impact for the two data sets separately
+> and the information system as a whole.

-- Confidentiality
-- Availability
-- Integrity
+    **Severity: High **

+    Loss of the CIA principles in the CIA triad is cause for national security conern in this situation.
+Foreign powers can cause power loss if confidentiality is lost.
+Base capabilities will be wrongly estimated if integrity is not present.
+Availability of the data is important for monitoring.

 ## 2.10